bluesky-social/bsky-docs/docs/tutorials/user-lists.md

     }
     ```

-    Use the cursor to paginate through the full list, as in [Viewing a list](#viewing-a-list).
+    Use the cursor to paginate through the full list, as detailed in [Viewing a list](#viewing-a-list).
   </TabItem>
 </Tabs>